 The beauty of product bundling is that it’s fast, easy, and it makes you the sole seller of a unique product.
-No competition means you win the Buy Box and the buyer feels like they’ve made an excellent choice.
+No competition means you win the This refers to the situation where a sel… More and the buyer feels like they’ve made an excellent choice.
 So, it’s a win-win for everyone.

 Bundling on Amazon is simply a matter of combining complementary products.
 It works because customers who buy sets, kits, or bumper packs spend less time browsing for specific items.
 And they feel like they’re getting more bang for their buck.

 The aim is to generate more revenue by getting rid of slow-movers.
 Ideally, your listing should be a one-stop-shop, and buyers wouldn’t need to look for add-ons and frills once they see your page.
 If not, then your bundle should at least be good value for money.

 You can’t just jumble a bunch of things together and start listing.
 Obviously, they can’t be prohibited items and you must not have selling restrictions.

 But there are a few other things to consider.
 As the Product Bundling Policy puts it:

 - Individual product reviews will not be shown on the bundle page.

 - No generic (i.e. unbranded) items are allowed.

 And there are some rules that have to do strictly with product identifiers:

 - Each bundle, as a whole, must have its own UPC.